shaunuk/picar/README.md

 ![](https://github.com/lawsonkeith/Pi-Rc-Car/raw/master/media/DSC_0221.jpg)

 ##Software
-The Pi uses node.js to sun a web server; a wi-fi dongle on the PI uses your phone as a wireless hotspot to enable wifi communications.
+The Pi uses node.js to run a web server; a wi-fi dongle on the PI uses your phone as a wireless hotspot to enable wifi communications.
 Once you enter the web address of the PI a dialog box appears prompting you to begin racing; at that point you can control your car by tiliting oyur phone.
 An emergency stop is built into the app so if it loses comms to your phone the vehicle stops accelerating and steers forwards.
 The Pi-Blaster program allows pins 17 and 18 of the PI to act as PWM outputs and control steering and throttle.

-The app runs on raspbian using a raspberry PI rev B although you cauld use the A model.
+The app runs on raspbian using a raspberry PI rev B although you could use the A model.

+To setup your Pi you need to download some software packages then setup your Pi to run the node.js program on boot.

 ###Get the app
-make a picar directory.
+First we need to clone the app from github and place it in it's own directory.
 [cd /home/pi]
 [sudo mkdir picar]
 [cd picar]
-Note - do everything in this dir.
+Note - do everything in this dir from now on unless instructed otherwise.
 Get this project from GITHUB.
 [sudo git clone https://github.com/lawsonkeith/Pi-Rc-Car]